-Macro Profile is Strong -
+Macro Profile is Strong-

-The weighted Macro Profile for Mediobanca is Strong -, reflecting its strong presence in Italy (Moderate +), but also its exposures to large cross-border companies that operate in the European Union (Strong).
+The weighted Macro Profile for Mediobanca is Strong-, reflecting its strong presence in Italy (Moderate+), as well as its exposures to large cross-border companies that operate in the European Union (Strong).
 Furthermore, it takes account of Generali's international footprint, with only around one-third of Generali's premiums generated in Italy.